pedflotor/Disaster_Response_Pipelines/README.md

 ### Instructions
-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the following commands in the project's root directory to set up your database and model:
-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run the ETL pipeline that cleans the data and stores it in a SQLite database:
+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run the ML pipeline that trains the classifier and saves the model as a pickle file:
+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run the web app:
     `python app/run.py`

 3. Go to http://0.0.0.0:3001/